Gregory Doran

-Sir Gregory Doran (born 24 November 1958) is an English theatre director known for his Shakespearean work.
+Sir Gregory Doran (born 24 November 1958) is an English theatre director known for directing the work of William Shakespeare.
 The Sunday Times called him "one of the great Shakespearians of his generation".

 Doran was artistic director of the Royal Shakespeare Company (RSC), succeeding Michael Boyd in September 2012.
 In an interview, announcing his appointment, Doran said that whilst Boyd had concentrated on the "Company", he would be concentrating on the "Shakespeare" in the Royal Shakespeare Company logo.
 Since April 2022, he is director emeritus at the Royal Shakespeare Company.

-His notable productions include a production of Macbeth starring Antony Sher, which was filmed for Channel 4 in 2001, as well as Hamlet in 2008, starring David Tennant and Patrick Stewart.
+Doran's notable productions include a production of Macbeth starring Antony Sher, which was filmed for Channel 4 in 2001, as well as Hamlet in 2008, starring David Tennant and Patrick Stewart.

 Early life and education

 Doran was born in Huddersfield, but his family moved to Preston, Lancashire when he was six months old, for his father to take a post with the United Kingdom Atomic Energy Authority.
 He has a twin sister Ruth, to whom he is very close.

-He was educated at St Pius X Catholic Preparatory School and Preston Catholic College.
+Doran was educated at St Pius X Catholic Preparatory School and Preston Catholic College.
 He attended Bristol University studying English and Drama, where he set up his own theatre company with fellow student Chris Grady, presenting Shakespeare and related classics.
 He then trained as an actor at the Bristol Old Vic Theatre School.

-He received an honorary doctorate from Bristol University in July 2011 and an Honorary Degree from the University of Warwick in July 2013.
+Doran received an honorary doctorate from Bristol University in July 2011 and an Honorary Degree from the University of Warwick in July 2013.